-The “Friends of COP”, bring expertise from countries across six continents, including France, Barbados, Chad, Australia, India and Peru.
-They will advise the UK Government and inspire action from their sectors ahead of the conference.
+The “Friends of COP” brought expertise from countries across six continents, including France, Barbados, Chad, Australia, India and Peru.
+They advised the UK Government and inspired action from their sectors ahead of the COP26 Summit in Glasgow.

 Professor of Sustainable Energy, Imperial College London

 Jim Skea CBE is Professor of Sustainable Energy at Imperial College London with research interests in energy, climate change and technological innovation.
 He is Co-Chair of IPCC Working Group III for the 6th assessment cycle.
 He was Research Director of the UK Energy Research Centre 2004-12 and Director of the Policy Studies Institute 1998-2004.
 He was a member of the UK Committee on Climate Change from its inception in 2008 until 2018.
 He is currently chairing Scotland’s Just Transition Commission.
 Until June 2017, he was President of the UK Energy Institute.

 Professor of Biodiversity, Department of Zoology, University of Oxford

 Nathalie Seddon is Professor of Biodiversity at the University of Oxford.
 She is also Founding Director of the Nature-based Solutions Initiative, an interdisciplinary programme of research, policy advice, and education aimed at increasing understanding of the effectiveness of nature-based solutions to global challenges.
 After training as an evolutionary ecologist at Cambridge University, she developed broad research interests in understanding the origins and maintenance of biodiversity and its relationship with global change.
 She is also Senior Associate of the International Institute for Environment and Development and advises governments, UN agencies and businesses on Nature-based Solutions.

 Director General, World Trade Organization